lyynxxx/stakingnode/os/README.md

 # mount -o remoun,rw /usr
 ```
 This must be executed as root or with sudo.
 If I reboot the machine I don't have to re-lock them, as during boot time the system reads the /etc/fstab file and mounts the filesystems as they should be.
 If I don't want to reboot, by changing rw -> ro in the commands I can re-mount the filesystems as read-only.

+## Hide some commands
+As I'm paranoid AF, I don't want to log the commands I use to unlock my system before updates (remount /usr and /boot in read-write mode) or before any other software installation or user creation/password change (immutable /etc/passwd).
+If I use an extra space before the commands, they are not placed into the history file, they will be hidden!
+So if anyone cracks my node and tries to add a new user, and they don't think about immutable files, the system won't be altered much.
+This can buy me some time to mitigate the original attack vector.

 ## Thingking about the users and system access